bittrance/kubernetes-experiments/gateway-api-grpc/README.md

 # Experiement using Gateway API to get working grpc

-The purpose of this experiment is to demonstrate L7 load balancing for grpc with Gateawy API.
+The purpose of this experiment is to demonstrate L7 load balancing for grpc with Gateway API.

 ## Set up a Kind cluster with Gateway API-enabled Cilium CNI